mohamed653/CourseManagmentProj/README.md

  2. Edit Create Courses For the instructor
  3.
  ## Extra Features
- - Admin Panel for product owner that allow him to
+ Admin Panel for product owner that allow him:
- -
+ - Delete User Accounts
+ - Edit Thier Roles and Privlages

 ## Contributing
  Contributions to the course management system are welcome.
 To contribute, please fork the repository, make your changes, and submit a pull request.